patrikhermansson/hann/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to the project!
+Thank you for considering contributing to this project!
 Contributions are always welcome and appreciated.

 ## How to Contribute

-Please check the [issue tracker](https://github.com/habedi/template-go-project/issues) to see if there is an issue you would like to work on or if it has already been resolved.
+Please check the [issue tracker](https://github.com/habedi/hann/issues) to see if there is an issue you would like to work on or if it has already been resolved.

 ### Reporting Bugs

-1. Open an issue on the [issue tracker](https://github.com/habedi/template-go-project/issues).
+1. Open an issue on the [issue tracker](https://github.com/habedi/hann/issues).
 2. Include information such as steps to reproduce, expected/actual behavior, and relevant logs or screenshots.

 ### Suggesting Features

-1. Open an issue on the [issue tracker](https://github.com/habedi/template-go-project/issues).
+1. Open an issue on the [issue tracker](https://github.com/habedi/hann/issues).
 2. Provide details about the feature, its purpose, and potential implementation ideas.

 ## Submitting Pull Requests